Veeam Backup & Replication allows you to back up and restore content of NAS file shares.

 A file share is a storage device or data source available to multiple hosts through a computer network.

 File share backup jobs in Veeam Backup & Replication can read data from the following sources:

 - CIFS path

 - Path to the storage snapshot folder

 Reading from VSS snapshots is available only if the following conditions are met:

 To learn how to add NAS file shares to the backup infrastructure, see Adding File Share.

 A file proxy is an architecture component that sits between the file share and other components of the backup infrastructure.
-The file proxy operates as a data mover that transfers data from the source file share to the backup repository.
+The file proxy operates as a data mover that transfers data between the source file share and the backup repository.
 The file proxy processes jobs and delivers backup and restore traffic.

 To deploy a file proxy, you must add a Windows-managed server to the Veeam Backup & Replication backup infrastructure and assign the role of the file proxy to the added server, as described in Adding File Proxy.
 After that, choose this file proxy to process the backup traffic from file shares, as described in Adding NFS File Share and Adding SMB File Share.